alfred-jayaprakash/kke-solutions/linux/README.md

   * You can also use Telnet to verify connectivity to a specific port: `telnet stapp01 8080`.
 Ensure that you do not see any connection errors.
   * For some tasks, you need to use browser by clicking `Open Port on Host 1` tab to open the site on specific port (especially the Wordpress task)
   * For tasks that involve iptables, use `iptables -nvL` to list all the rules in a simple-to-understand format
   * For some tasks, it may be time-saving and less error-prone if you rather create a shell script, with all the required commands, offline using your favourite IDE.
-Then you can copy-paste the script to each required host and execute it.
+This is how you will actually perform tasks in real-world.
+You can then copy-paste the script to each required host and execute it.
 This will help you to easily go for bonus points. e.g. Tasks that require you to configure Iptables or Firewalld
+  * Most of the Linux tasks are based on Centos environment.
+Hence you can make use of the free [Katakoda Centos Playground](https://www.katacoda.com/courses/centos/playground) to practice changes.
+This is pretty useful for tasks that involve Httpd, Nginx, MariaDB, PostgreSQL, Firewalld or Iptables.
+This maximizes the learning process.
+So the recommendation is to:
+    * Open the task in Kodekloud Engineer, note down the question and press `Try Later`
+    * Open KataKoda Playground and play around until you are confident to attempt the question
+    * Reopen question in Kodekloud Engineer, and follow the same approach
+    * Note:
+      * To find out the OS Flavor and version, run `cat /etc/*release*`
+      * Centos Playground will allow processes such as httpd to listen only on port 8080
+      * You can access browser by click `Opening Port on Host 1` similar to KKE
+      * For similar environment on Ubuntu, [Katakoda Ubuntu Playground](https://www.katacoda.com/courses/ubuntu/playground)

 ## Common mistakes
 * Not reading the question properly.
 Especially, when you redo the same question, all the names and port values would've changed in the new question.
 So pay attention to that.